Overview & Pathophysiology

 - Restless legs syndrome

-- Plummer–Vinson syndrome (rare): IDA + esophageal web + dysphagia → ↑ risk of squamous cell esophageal carcinoma
+- Plummer–Vinson syndrome (rare): IDA + esophageal web + dysphagia → ↑ risk of esophageal squamous cell carcinoma

-Step 1 — Complete blood count (CBC):
+Step 1 — CBC

-- ↓ Hb, ↓ MCV (microcytic, <80 fL), ↓ MCH/MCHC (hypochromic)
+- ↓ Hb, ↓ MCV (<80 fL), ↓ MCH/MCHC (hypochromic)

-- Reticulocyte count low or inappropriately normal
+- Reticulocyte count: low or inappropriately normal (production defect)

-Step 2 — Iron studies (confirm the diagnosis):
+Step 2 — Iron studies (confirm the diagnosis)

-| Test | Result in IDA | Why |
+| Test | Result in IDA | Clinical significance |

 |---|---|---|

-| Ferritin | ↓↓ (<15 ng/mL diagnostic; <30 highly suggestive) | Reflects depleted iron stores — most specific test |
+| Ferritin | ↓↓ (<15 ng/mL diagnostic; <30 highly suggestive) | Reflects depleted stores — most specific single test |

 | Serum iron | ↓ | Less iron in circulation |

-| TIBC / transferrin | ↑ | Liver upregulates transferrin to grab any iron |
+| TIBC / transferrin | ↑ | Liver upregulates transferrin to scavenge iron |

 | Transferrin saturation | ↓ (<15%) | Less iron bound to more transferrin |

-| Important – فكرة سؤال |
+| Important – فكرة سؤال | |

-Ferritin is an acute-phase reactant.
-In a patient with infection, malignancy, or inflammation, ferritin may be falsely normal or high despite true iron deficiency.
-If suspicion is strong, check transferrin saturation or a soluble transferrin receptor (sTfR) — sTfR is ↑ in IDA and normal in anemia of chronic disease. |
+| Ferritin is an acute-phase reactant.
+In patients with concurrent infection, malignancy, or inflammation, ferritin may be falsely normal or elevated despite true iron deficiency.
+When suspicion is strong, check transferrin saturation or soluble transferrin receptor (sTfR) — sTfR is ↑ in IDA but normal in anemia of chronic disease. | تذكر |

-| Differential Diagnosis of Microcytic Anemia | ||||
+| Master Comparison: Microcytic Anemias | ||||

 |---|---|---|---|---|